-If you’re a beginning website owner you might be wondering what a CMS is and if you need one.
+If you’re a beginning website owner you might be wondering what a Content Management System is and if you should use a CMS.
 This article will look at some valid reasons to invest in a CMS, but also will try to shed some light on the caveats, so read on.

 What is a CMS?

 A Content Management System, or CMS, is a kind of software that helps you create and manage content.
 What is content?
 In general - anything you want it to be.
 Blog posts, articles, product descriptions, images, you name it.

 Good CMS software doesn’t limit you in the type of content you can store.
 Yet, the most frequent use of a CMS is for managing content that displays on a website.
 It is the place where you write, save and publish your articles or update the content of the News section.
 It handles making these updates visible to your readers.

 A good CMS helps you manage elements necessary for SEO, i.e. the web site's performance, HTML structure, updates to the Google index.
 Click here to read about a different kind of Content Management Systems.

 It usually depends on the kind and amount of content you are producing and how fast you’re doing it.
 Let’s look at some scenarios.

 Small website, rarely updated

 If you have a simple website (or a single page) and you update the site rarely - it doesn't make sense to have a full-blown CMS.
 It's better if you use a simple HTML page and update it yourself (no, it’s not that difficult).
 You can even use a website or landing page builder, like Wix.
 The main drawback of these tools is that it’s hard to separate the writing from the visual layer of the website.